Van, Bus, Train

 |2 to 8 people

 Personal porter included!

-*** This price includes the extra porter who will carry your belongings up to 7 kilograms (15 pounds), we will provide you a duffel bag to put your belongings in.
+*** This price includes the extra pack horse which will carry your belongings up to 7 kilograms (15 pounds).
+We will provide you a duffel bag to put your belongings in.

 *** We provide large Eureka 4 person tents for every 2 people.

 *** Private service is $100 extra per person (minimum of 2 people)

 *** The short Inca Trail to Machu Picchu is available year round except in February when it is closed for maintenance.

 Foam mattresses for every hiker, camping pillow, transfer from airport to hotel in Cusco, duffel bags, plastic liner bags, and extra blanket for the tent are included in the trek price!

 CHECK YOUR SHORT INCA TRAIL TREK AVAILABILITY BY CLICKING ON MONTH OF YOUR CHOICE!
 INCA TRAIL CLOSED IN FEBRUARY FOR MAINTENANCE.